-Draco depicts a dragon, with the creature’s head located just north of Hercules, and its tail ending between the big and small dippers in Ursa Major and Ursa Minor respectively.
-It takes up an area of 1,083 square degrees of the celestial globe, making it the 8th largest constellation in the night sky, and being circumpolar is visible to most observers in the northern hemisphere right through the year.
+Draco depicts a dragon, with the creature’s head located just north of the constellation Hercules, and its tail ending between the The Big and Little Dippers in Ursa Major and Ursa Minor respectively.
+It takes up an area of 1,083 square degrees of the celestial globe, making it the 8th largest constellation in the night sky, and being circumpolar is visible to northern hemisphere observers right through the year.
 The constellation can also be seen from latitudes as far south as -15 degrees.
 The brightest star in Draco is an orange giant called Etamin situated 154 light years away and shining with a magnitude of 2.36.

 Ursa Major Family of Constellations

-Draco is also part of the Ursa Major family of constellations, together with the constellations Coma Berenices, Boötes, Camelopardalis, Canes Venatici, Corona Borealis, Leo Minor, Lynx, Ursa Major and Ursa Minor.
+Draco is a member of the Ursa Major family of constellations, together with the constellations Coma Berenices, Boötes, Camelopardalis, Canes Venatici, Corona Borealis, Leo Minor, Lynx, Ursa Major and Ursa Minor.

-Although Draco has several associated myths, perhaps the most famous is the Greek myth in which it represents Ladon, the dragon tasked by Hera with guarding the golden apples in the Garden of the Hesperides.
-The apples in the orchard were grown from the wedding gift given by Gaia to Hera and Zeus by the goddess Gaia, and were said to bestow immortality upon anyone who ate them.
+Although Draco has several associated legends, perhaps the most famous is the Greek myth in which it represents Ladon, the dragon tasked by Hera with guarding the golden apples in the Garden of the Hesperides.
+The apples in the orchard were grown from the wedding gift given to Hera and Zeus by the goddess Gaia, and were said to bestow immortality upon anyone who ate them.
 For his 11th Labor, Hercales was tasked with stealing three Golden Apples from the fiersome hundred headed dragon that guarded the garden.

 Other notable stars in Dracos includes the blue giants Aldhibah and Kappa Draconis; the white giant Thuban; the yellow giant Altais; the orange giant stars Ed Asich, Grumium and Upsilon Draconis; and the red giant Gianfar.
-Another interesting star is Kepler-10, which is notable for the fact that it was the first star identified by the Kepler telescope as having at least two planets.
-The first planet, Kepler-10b, is a small rocky planet that orbits its G-class parent star every 0.8 days, while the second planet, Kepler-10c, has an orbital period of 42.3 days, placing both planets too close to the parent star to host life.
-At an estimated age of around 11.9 billion years, Kepler-10 is more than twice as old as the Sun, and at an apparent visual magnitude of 10.69, it is invisible without optical aid.
+Another interesting star is Kepler-10, which is notable for the fact that it was the first star identified by the Kepler mission as having at least two planets.
+The first, Kepler-10b, is a small rocky planet that orbits its G-class parent star every 0.8 days, while the second, Kepler-10c, has an orbital period of 42.3 days, placing both planets too close to their parent star to host life.
+At an estimated age of around 11.9 billion years, Kepler-10 is more than twice as old as the Sun, and at an apparent visual magnitude of 10.69 is invisible without optical aid.

 Notable Deep Sky Objects

-The Cat’s Eye Nebula (NGC 6543) has an apparent magnitude of 9.8, and is about 3,300 light years distant with an apparent magnitude of 9.8.
-It is also one of the most complex nebulae ever discovered, with its many concentric shells of gas and dust being the subject of intense study by astronomers.
-The nebula formed about a thousand years ago when the central star, that is at least 10,000 times as bright as the Sun, blew off an envelope of material.
-It is thought that the central star is in fact a binary system, and that the interactions between the stars in the system is what causes the highly complex arrangement of the inner shells.
-What is known however, is that the very powerful solar wind of the central star is blowing off about 20 trillion tons of stellar material per second, which is why the star is now believed to be only a little more massive than the Sun.
+– The Cat’s Eye Nebula (NGC 6543) is a planetary nebula about 3,300 light years distant with an apparent magnitude of 9.8.
+It is also one of the most complex nebulae ever discovered, with its 11 or more concentric shells of gas and dust having been the subject of intense study over the years.
+Interestingly, the nebula appears to have formed only in the last thousand years as a result of its central star intermitedly blowing off envelopes of material as it slowly dies.
+In fact, the powerful solar wind of the central star is blowing off about 20 trillion tons of stellar material per second, which is why the star is now believed to be only a little more massive than the Sun.
 The star, however, is at least 10,000 times brighter than the Sun.